Low-Compute Watermark Removal via Dual-Domain Natural Projection: Results

 \subsection{Comparison with Other Attacks}

-We compare \textsc{D\textsuperscript{2}RA} against regeneration-based and optimization-based baselines.
-Distortion-based attacks (JPEG, blur, color jitter) are excluded, as prior work shows they fail to reliably remove \textsc{Tree-Ring} watermarks~\citep{zhao2024invisible,zhang2024attack}.
-As shown in Figure~\ref{fig:accuracy-vs-step}, \textsc{D\textsuperscript{2}RA} achieves stable success in a single forward pass (takes couple of seconds), while imprint-removal~\citep{muller2025black} requires $\sim$125 optimization steps to reach comparable performance.
-We also evaluate a regeneration-based baseline~\citep{zhao2024invisible} using Stable Diffusion v2, which again fails under our evaluation consistent with the motivating analysis in \S~\ref{sec:motivating_exp} showing that pixel-only regeneration cannot suppress frequency-embedded signals such as those in \textsc{Tree-Ring}.
-Qualitatively, Figure~\ref{fig:comparison} shows that while imprint-removal often leaves residual signals or semantic artifacts, \textsc{D\textsuperscript{2}RA} suppresses watermarks more cleanly.
-Importantly, Y-channel (luminance) images confirm that \textsc{D\textsuperscript{2}RA} preserves structural fidelity, even if hue shifts emerge due to frequency perturbations.
+We compare \textsc{DAWN} against regeneration-based and optimization-based baselines.
+Distortion-based attacks (JPEG, blur, color jitter) are excluded, as prior work shows they fail to reliably remove watermarks like \textsc{Tree-Ring}, etc. ~\citep{zhao2024invisible,zhang2024attack}.
+As shown in Figure~\ref{fig:accuracy-vs-step-vs-psnr}, \textsc{DAWN} achieves stable success in an inference only setting with 50 diffusion steps, while imprint-removal~\citep{muller2025black} requires approximately \emph{16 $\times$ more flops} to reach comparable performance per image with approx diffusion steps of $\sim$100.
+We also evaluate a regeneration baseline~\citep{zhao2024invisible} using Stable Diffusion v2, which again fails under our evaluation consistent with the motivating analysis in \S~\ref{sec:motivating_exp}, showing that pixel-only regeneration cannot suppress frequency-embedded signals such as those in \textsc{Tree-Ring}.
+As shown in Figure~\ref{fig:accuracy-vs-step-vs-psnr}, imprint-removal sits in the high-success, high-quality, \emph{high-compute} corner of the tradeoff, requiring more FLOPs per image than \textsc{DAWN} occupying a high-success, low-compute, moderate-distortion region.
+Regeneration lies in the remaining corner: low compute and high fidelity but near-zero success.
+Together, these results confirm the \emph{removability–distortion–compute} tradeoff across single-image attacks.